Er-luffy-D/SwiggyProject/Readme.md

 - Use shimmer ui (fake cards when data is not fetched for render)

 - Whenever a state variable update , react triggers a reconciliation cycle (re-renders the component)

+- Always call your useState inside function component.

+# Types of Routing in web apps
+ - Client side routing - Link in react router dom help us to acheive that ( It is just a single page only the components of website changing)

+ - Server side routing